-- 1. Select Fortify > Options. - 2.
-In the left panel, select Default Project Settings. - 3.
-In the right panel, select the Advanced Options tab. - 4.
-Select the Use Additional SCA Arguments check box. - 5.
-Do one of the following: - In the Output results to box, type the absolute path for FPR files. - To specify a name and a static workspace folder for FPR files, click Workspace, and then, in the Folder Selection window, navigate to and select a workspace relative directory. - To specify a name and a static folder that is not part of your workspace, click File System, and then select a directory for FPR files.

-• To specify a name and a dynamic path that changes based on the project you are analyzing, click Variables, and then, in the Select Variable window, select core Eclipse variables to specify the relative path for FPR files.
+- 8. To change the default directory and FPR file name for all projects, do one of the following: - In the Output results to box, type the absolute path for FPR files. - To specify a name and a static workspace folder for FPR files, click Workspace, and then, in the Folder Selection window, navigate to and select a workspace relative directory. - To specify a name and a static folder that is not part of your workspace, click File System, and then select a directory for FPR files. - To specify a name and a dynamic path that changes based on the project you are analyzing, click Variables, and then, in the Select Variable window, select core Eclipse variables to specify the relative path for FPR files.